 Proyectos Monclova, Colima 55, Roma Norte, Ciudad de México, México, +52 55 4754 3546

-2pm: By now you’re probably a bit peckish, so go over to the Roma branch of the excellent Cafebrería El Péndulo and browse the books while you wait for your food to be prepared.
+2pm: By now you’re probably a bit peckish, so go over to the Roma branch of the excellent Cafebrería El Péndulo and browse the books while you wait for your food.
 This quirky destination is a firm favourite with visitors to La Roma and it’s easy to see why.

-8pm: Pop back into La Roma after a quick outfit change and test the waters at some of their excellent and super cool bars.
-A comprehensive list can be found here.
+8pm: Pop back into La Roma after a quick outfit change and test the waters at some of the neighbourhood’s excellent and super cool bars.

-9am: Pick up some breakfast from a street vendor or a café of your choice in the city centre; you’ll be spoilt for choice and there’s guaranteed to be something for all tastes.
+9am: Pick up some breakfast from a street vendor or a café of your choice in the city centre; you’ll be spoilt for choice, trust us.

 10am: Head to the underrated building of the Secretaría de Educación Pública, more colloquially known as the SEP.
 You may have to pre-book for a tour of the building, but you’ll probably be able to get in either way.
 A tranquil enclave away from the hustle and bustle of the city, it’s always free of tourists and has some of Diego Rivera’s most impressive murals.
 Take some time to enjoy them.

 12pm: Follow the directions on the metro to go right into the south of the city towards the neighbourhood of Xochimilco, where the trajineras (canal boats) can be found.
 It’s a long journey, but definitely worth it.
-When you arrive, follow the directions in the neighbourhood that point towards the embarcaderos, and don’t forget to pick up some beers and snacks for the trip!
-Also make sure to negotiate the price, as the vendors will inevitably try to overcharge initially.
-The canals are full of boats selling pulque, beers and even food, so have some change to hand also.
+When you arrive, follow the directions that point towards the embarcaderos (piers), and don’t forget to pick up some beers and snacks for the trip!
+Make sure you negotiate the price with your trajinera vendor, as they may try to overcharge initially.
+The canals are full of boats selling pulque (an alcoholic drink made from maguey plants), beers and even food, so have some change to hand also.

 7am: Given that it can take around an hour to get to the pyramids by bus, make sure you’re up early to beat the crowds and can get there for the specified opening time.
 This way, you get the best pictures and the most tranquil experience possible.
 Plus, you don’t have to wander around this entirely unshaded archaeological site in the midday Mexican heat.
 Make sure to take a good few hours to enjoy the site, and hire a tour guide if you prefer to have a more thorough explanation.